Understanding Loss of Smell

 Causes of Smell Loss

-“After the age of 65, 60% of people have major olfactory impairment, and nearly 25% of people are completely anosmic,” says Dr. Alvi.
+“After the age of 65, 60 percent of people have major olfactory impairment, and nearly 25 percent of people are completely anosmic,” says Dr. Alvi.

 InflammationAllergies, chronic sinusitis and nasal polyps all cause inflammation in the nasal passages, which can decrease the ability to smell.

 “There are certainly some reversible causes of olfactory impairment due to inflammation.
 Other times, after a bad cold or the flu, people can also develop permanent smell impairment,” says Dr. Alvi.
 “The mechanism of this injury is not completely understood right now.”